csells/fibscli/README.md

 - animated board rotation
 - test the GammonState + GammonRules
 - implement the forced moves rule (instead of just removing moves that aren't available as you go)

-- hook up with fibs.com telnet server
+# FIBS TODO
+- remember the login
-- ...
+- filter who
-- profit!
+- short who

 # Legal turns algorithm
 find composits of all pieces on all pips + bar (up to number of dice) for the player, e.g. white: [1, 1, 12, 12, 12, 12, 12, ...]